0xOlias/simple-anvil-image/README.md

 # simple-anvil-image

-A docker image that installs Foundry and runs an Anvil node
+A docker image that installs Foundry and runs an Anvil node.